 Over the next few decades, some 25 percent of U.S. employment (36 million jobs in 2016) will have experienced high exposure to automation (with greater than 70 percent of current task content at risk of substitution.
 At the same, the data suggest that another 36 percent of U.S. employment (52 million jobs in 2016) will experience medium exposure to automation by 2030, while another 39 percent (57 million jobs) will experience low exposure.

-To put this in perspective: This is significant change.
 That one-quarter of American jobs will be seriously disrupted is sobering.
-And yet, it is somewhat reassuring that more than 60 percent of jobs will see only mid-level or low disruption, while just 4 percent of U.S.employment in 2016 (7 million jobs) reside in occupations with greater than 90 percent automation potential in the next two or three decades.
+Yet, it is somewhat reassuring that more than 60 percent of jobs will see only mid-level or low disruption, while just 4 percent of U.S.employment in 2016 (7 million jobs) resides in occupations with greater than 90 percent automation potential in the next two to three decades.
 Still more reassurance comes from the fact that just half of a percent of the workforce (740,000 people) labor in roles that are 100 percent automatable.
-In short, much work is going to be quite durable even though very few roles will see no task change as much work for many workers is going to evolve—likely at faster rates of change.
+In short, much work is going to be quite durable even though very few roles will see no task change as much work is going to evolve—likely at faster rates of change.

-5. With that said, the impacts of automation in the coming decades will be variable across occupations, and will be visible especially among lower-wage, lower-education roles in occupations characterized by rote work.
+5. The impacts of automation in the coming decades will be variable across occupations, and will be visible especially among lower-wage, lower-education roles in occupations characterized by rote work.

 Looking more closely, automation’s likely future impacts on occupations reflect distinct patterns of labor-market impact.

-To begin with, Figure X illustrates clearly that occupations’ current-task automation potential (moving up the vertical axis) are highest for roles with the lowest wages (to the left on the horizontal axis) and declines as wages rise (towards the right of the figure).
+Figure X illustrates clearly that occupations’ current-task automation potential (moving up the vertical axis) are highest for roles with the lowest wages (to the left on the horizontal axis) and declines as wages rise (toward the right of the figure).